Applied Research for Students

-At ARIS we involved students in real-world industry research projects through practicum placements, capstone projects and as student research assistants.
+At Applied Research and Innovation Services (ARIS), we involve students in real-world industry research projects through practicum placements, capstone projects and as student research assistants.
 Students use their knowledge and skills to collaborate with ARIS researchers and industry partners, contributing their own innovative ideas to the technology-development challenges organizations are here to address.

 This gives student researchers a leg up in the job market after graduation and provides them with work experience that sets them apart.